 Inventories are valued at the lower of cost or net realizable value using the weighted average cost method, which approximates the first-in first-out inventory method.
 This method is consistent and valued separately across new inventories and refurbished inventories.
 Inventories are comprised of finished goods (tablets) and related component parts.
 The Company purchases its inventories from a third-party manufacturer as finished goods and stores the inventory partially in its own warehouse and partially at a third-party warehouse.
-The Company establishes provisions for excess and obsolete inventories after an evaluation of historical sales, future demand and market conditions, expected product life cycles, and current inventory levels to reduce such inventories and are charged to cost of revenue in the consolidated statements of operations and comprehensive loss.
-The provision for excess and obsolete inventories inventories was immaterial for the years ended June 30, 2022 and 2021.
+The Company establishes provisions for excess and obsolete inventories after an evaluation of historical sales, future demand and market conditions, expected product life cycles, and current inventory levels to reduce such inventories to their estimated net realizable value.
+Such provisions are made in the normal course of business and are charged to cost of revenue in the consolidated statements of operations and comprehensive loss.
+The provision for excess and obsolete inventories was immaterial for the years ended June 30, 2022 and 2021.